Promate

 Promate is a Taiwanese electronics manufacturing company that develops mainly computing, communications and consumer electronics but also engages in the development, design and manufacturing of computer and mobile accessories.
 Promate produces personal computer peripherals, MFi certified product, mobile and smartphone accessories, USB products, power banks, universal power adaptors, audio devices, digital gadgets, LED, wired microphone and Solar lights and photography accessories.
 Founded in 2004, the company is headquartered right now in Shenzhen, China.

 History

 Promate Technologies was founded in early 2004 in Taipei, Taiwan by a group of industry leaders working at ASUS, Foxconn, and Pegatron.
 The company later moved its headquarter to Shenzhen, China and set up its manufacturing facilities on a large scale.

-In 2006, Promate established its first overseas branch office in Dubai – UAE to serve the rapidly growing demand in the Middle East and Africa region, the MEA branch office is located in jebel Ali free zone with 5,000 Square Meters warehousing facility catering to more than 45 markets in MEA and staffed with 130+ personnel's.
+In 2006, Promate established its first overseas branch office in Dubai – UAE to serve the Middle East and Africa region.

 In 2008, Promate became an Apple MFi Certified brand with a dedicated R&D and Design center in Shenzhen-China.

 In 2010, Promate established a fully-fledged branch office in Manila – Philippines to serve the South east Asia region.

 In 2013, Promate established a fully-fledged branch office in London – United Kingdom.